minhphat97/Capstone/README.md

 ```python
 host = "192.168.210.151"
 ```
 is the IP address of the Pi.
-The address can change on startup, so make sure it's correct.
+The address can change on startup, so double check it is correct.
 The IP address can be found in the mobile hotspot settings or by running
 ```bash
 ifconfig
 ```
 on the Pi.

-Afterwards, run
+After the IP address is verified as correct, go to the terminal on the Pi and run
 ```bash
 python3 objectPi.py
 ```
-Then run
+Then navigate to the terminal on the laptop and run
 ```bash
 python3 objectLaptop.py
 ```